Learn more about troubleshooting your glycol cooled draft beer system.

 Cold beer matters.
 That’s the long and the short of it.
 As the craft beer revolution has taken root, the emphasis on “the colder the better” has certainly waned; but still, no one wants to be served a room temperature glass of brew when they expect something a bit frostier and more refreshing.

-That’s why glycol systems are so integral to the success of bars that pride themselves on their beer service.
+That’s why glycol cooled draft beer systems are so integral to the success of bars that pride themselves on their beer service.
 Glycol dispensing is a premium option that dependably delivers perfectly chilled beer in order to quench your customers’ thirsts and keep them coming back for round after round of the good stuff.

 To make your life easier, we’ve compiled this brief list of glycol system troubleshooting tips.
 If you’re experiencing issues with improper beer temperature or any other dispensing problem, this list is a good place to start.

 If you leave the cover open, you risk allowing water vapor to dilute and weaken your glycol.

 We recommend regularly checking the temperature of your glycol bath (weekly is ideal, but no less than biweekly) to ensure that it’s within the optimal range as noted by the manufacturer.
 Many glycol chillers are equipped with a temperature gauge on the outside, but if you are experiencing issues, it’s worth your time to manually measure the temperature with a thermometer.

 Even if the chiller unit is reading the correct temperature, you should still check the temperature of the beer coming out of the faucet.
 This is because the length of the system could produce a drastically different temperature at the faucet then what is read and recorded at the chiller itself.

 Observe your glycol chiller and listen for signs of distress from the motor.
 If you hear anything out of the ordinary or feel unexpected heat, call your draft beer technician.

 Ensure that the connections are tight and that all the insulation is accounted for.
 Much like the motor, the pump should always operate very smoothly, so any noticeable clanking, grinding, or other out-of-the-ordinary noise is a clear red flag.

 We recommend checking your condenser every three to five weeks and cleaning as necessary.
 The condenser won’t require a thorough cleaning with every check, but every so often, you’ll want to remove the grills to get access to the condenser fins.
 Scrub these fins with a stiff brush and/or vacuum inside the condenser thoroughly to remove built-up debris.

 When properly installed, your trunk line is very durable.
 However, over time, it’s possible to experience ice buildup due to insulation damage or glycol leakage.
 It’s a good idea to visually inspect your trunk line at least a couple of times a year, or whenever your system is experiencing issues.